thoughtbot/superglue/docs/tutorial.md

 ### Load the content later (Manual deferment)

 What if we add a link on the page that would load the greeting async?
 Sounds like a good start, lets do that.

-We'll use `defer: :manual` to tell props_template to skip over the block.
+First, we'll use `defer: :manual` to tell props_template to skip over the block.

 === "`show.json.props`"

     ```ruby hl_lines="1"
-    json.body(defer: :manual)
+    json.body(defer: :manual) do
       sleep 5
       json.greet "Hello world"
     end